Best of Brick

 In most places, when you’re a parent searching for a place to live, you typically want to know how close is the elementary school your child(ren) will attend.
 But in New York City—like so many aspects of living here—getting into an elementary school can sometimes be very complicated.
 Living near an elementary school doesn’t necessarily mean your children will go to school there.

-The reason: NYC public elementary schools rely on a zoning system—and so you could live a few blocks from a school but still be outside of its geographic boundaries—and be in a different school zone instead.
+The reason: NYC public elementary schools rely on a zoning system—and so you could live a few blocks from a school but still be outside of its geographic boundaries and zoned for a different school instead.
 (Depending on where you live, you are likely to still have a few options for elementary school.)

-[Editor’s Note: This article has been updated for 2022.
-A previous version was published in August.
-We are presenting it again as part of our winter Best of Brick week.]
+[Editor’s Note: This article was updated with new information this month.
+We are presenting it again as part of our summer edition of Best of Brick Week.]

 Sound confusing?
-Fortunately, there are lots of resources available to help get a handle on public and private elementary schools.
+Fortunately, there are lots of resources available to help navigate the whole public and private elementary school situation.
 Brick talked to some of the experts who track NYC schools to find out what has changed and what you need to know whether you're looking to rent or buy—and whether you have young children now, expect to in the next few years, or just want to buy a place that will be in demand by families when it's time for you to sell.

 Public elementary school options

-About half of NYC children who attend public elementary schools go to the school that they are geographically zoned for (see more on school zones below), the rest head to charter schools, magnet schools, and gifted and talented programs.
+About half of NYC children who attend public elementary schools go to the school that they are geographically zoned for (see more on school zones below).
+The rest head to charter schools, magnet schools, and gifted and talented programs at designated schools.

-The percentage attending zoned schools has dropped in recent years.
+The percentage of students attending zoned schools has dropped in recent years.

 One helpful tip: By answering a few questions, InsideSchools will generate a list of schools that your child is eligible to attend.
 The site also has forums for parents to chat about their experiences with schools called InsideSchools+, and parents can set up a free membership and take online courses to learn about the school admissions process.

-In general, the process works like this: To keep your options open, you apply to several different schools (for kindergarten you can list to up to 12 schools and you do this on one single application).
+In general, the process works like this: To keep your options open, you apply to several different schools.
+(For kindergarten, you can list up to 12 schools on one single application).
 Even if you choose to go with your zoned school, you must still apply in advance for a seat.

 Have questions about a specific school?
 Every public school has a parent coordinator who is available to answer questions about the process.
-Contact info is typically listed on the school's website.
+The contact info is typically listed on the school's independent website, as well as the DOE’s website for each school or on InsideSchools.

 How do you get into NYC pre-kindergarten?

 One of former Mayor Bill de Blasio's major initiatives was free pre-K for all, and all four-year-olds in the city are now guaranteed a spot.
-The city also added 3-K programs, offering free, full-day early childhood education, and expanded the program city wide last year, however placement is not guaranteed.
+The city followed that popular program with a 3-K program, offering free, full-day early childhood education to three-year-olds, and expanded it city-wide last year.
+However, placement is not guaranteed.

 What are zoned schools?

 Some schools have a catchment area, referred to as a “zone,” and if you live in a school’s zone, your child has priority to attend that school.
-(So students can apply to a school they are not zoned for, but if there is a waitlist, they get in line behind students that are in the zone.)
+(So students can apply to a school they are not zoned for, but if there is a waitlist, they get in line behind students that reside within the zone.)

 When a rezoning happens, families with children already attending a school that find themselves outside the zone will continue to attend the school, but newcomers will go to a different school.